Virtual Terminal

 Donation

 In the Donation section, you can configure the donation as a one-time or recurring donation.
-When the Recurring option is selected, you can set the installment amount, frequency, and start date for the recurring plan that will be created.

-The recurring plan frequencies available in Virtual Terminal are: Daily, Weekly, Biweekly, Every 4 weeks, Monthly, Bimonthly, Quarterly, Semiannual, and Annual.
+The recurring plan frequencies available in the Virtual Terminal are: Daily, Weekly, Biweekly, Every 4 weeks, Monthly, Bimonthly, Quarterly, Semiannual, and Annual.

 You can also set limitations on each recurring plan you create in the Virtual Terminal.
 You can set a cut-off limit for any new recurring donation plan by:

-- Max plan installments: the maximum number of installments that will be made
+• Max plan installments: the maximum number of installments that will be made

 The Donation section also includes the option to cover transaction costs for the donation.
-By default, the fee coverage amount is automatically calculated, but the amount can be edited by the user processing the donation.
+By default, the fee coverage amount is automatically calculated, but the amount can be edited by the Virtual Terminal user processing the donation.

 Supporter